diofant/diofant/docs/tutorial/basic_operations.rst

 ``subs`` and ``evalf`` are good if you want to do simple evaluation, but if you intend to evaluate an expression at many points, there are more efficient ways.
-For example, if you wanted to evaluate an expression at a thousand points, using SymPy would be far slower than it needs to be, especially if you only care about machine precision.
+For example, if you wanted to evaluate an expression at a thousand points, using Diofant would be far slower than it needs to be, especially if you only care about machine precision.
 Instead, you should use libraries like `NumPy <http://www.numpy.org/>`_ and `SciPy <http://www.scipy.org/>`_.

-The easiest way to convert a SymPy expression to an expression that can be numerically evaluated is to use the ``lambdify`` function.  ``lambdify`` acts like a ``lambda`` function, except it converts the SymPy names to the names of the given numerical library, usually NumPy.
+The easiest way to convert a Diofant expression to an expression that can be numerically evaluated is to use the ``lambdify`` function.  ``lambdify`` acts like a ``lambda`` function, except it converts the Diofant names to the names of the given numerical library, usually NumPy.
 For example

     >>> import numpy # doctest:+SKIP